EN | JP | Last sync: 2026-01-10

 state = next_state

-# Update every n-steps or at episode end
+# Update every n_steps or at episode end

 if len(rewards) >= agent.n_steps or done: